RichardCarb/accessassist-inclusi/src/prd.md

 - Performance with large video files

 **Critical Questions**:
-- How to handle sign language interpretation accuracy?
+- How to handle real-time sign language recognition accuracy and edge cases?
 - What fallbacks for unsupported browsers?
 - How to ensure video privacy and security?

 ### Reflection
 This approach uniquely serves disabled users by providing genuine choice in communication methods rather than afterthought accommodations.
-The combination of voice, text, and sign language input creates truly inclusive access to complaint processes.
+The combination of voice, text, and real-time sign language recognition with AI-powered hand tracking creates truly inclusive access to complaint processes.

 The focus on guided intake and AI assistance levels the playing field, ensuring all users can create professional, effective complaints regardless of their writing skills or legal knowledge.
+The real-time feedback during sign language input provides immediate validation and builds confidence.

 What makes this solution exceptional is treating accessibility as the foundation rather than an add-on, creating an experience that's better for everyone while being essential for many.